What is a colposcopy ?

 Try not to worry if you are invited to have a colposcopy.

-Its very rare to find cervical cancer during the procedure.
+It’s very rare to find cervical cancer during the procedure.